 - Export and download

-When you’ve added all your video clips to the Studio, select the Timeline button in the upper toolbar.
-Here, you’ll see all your video clips on different levels of the Timeline.
-To order them the way you want, drag them to the right or left on the Timeline – when you put the beginning of one layer at the end of another, the clips will snap into place.
-You can also click & drag the ends of your video layers to trim them, or select a time in the middle of a clip and select the Split button to split it into separate video layers.
+When you’ve added all your video clips to the editor, you’ll see all your video clips on different levels of the timeline.
+To order them the way you want, drag them to the right or left on the timeline – when you put the beginning of one layer at the end of another, the clips will snap into place.
+You can also click and drag the ends of your video layers to trim them, or select a time in the middle of a clip and click the "Split" button to split it into separate video layers.

-When you’re done arranging your layers in the Timeline, it’s time to add your transitions.
+When you’re done arranging your layers in the timeline, it’s time to add your transitions.
 First, I’ll show you how to add cross-dissolve or cross-blur transition effects.
-When your video layers are on the same line and touching each other, you can select any video layer and click Beginning or End under “Apply Transition” on the left side of the Timeline.
-Now, you can select either the Cross-Dissolve option or Cross-Blur effect.
-Play through your clips to see which effect you like better for your video.
+When your video layers are on the same line and touching each other, open the Transitions tab in the left sidebar.

 I hope this article helps you build your video editing toolkit using online tools!
 If you're interested in more content about high-level video production using web-based software, check out our YouTube channel Kapwing App.
 And while you're here, look through some related articles on professional video editing tasks: